Congressional District # 10

 This site is being addressed through potentially responsible party (PRP) actions.

 After Johns-Manville ceased operations on-site in summer 1998, U.S. EPA issued an explanation of significant differences in September 2000 which required the closure of the former wastewater treatment ponds and the miscellaneous disposal pit (which received non-asbestos-containing wastes).
 Closure of these ponds is proceeding in accordance with the First Amended Consent Decree which was entered in court in December 2004.
 Investigation of the former manufacturing area is being addressed through IEPA's Voluntary Clean-up Program.
 Construction on the first of three phases of pond and disposal pit closure began in 2005 and is ongoing.
 The former settling basin has been dewatered and covered.
 Since 1998, seven additional areas, all of which contained asbestos-containing material (ACM) were discovered outside of the Johns-Manville fence line.
 These areas have been characterized by Johns-Manville.
 In 2002, the largest of the sites was cleaned up under an EPA-funded removal action.
 EPA issued an enforcement action memorandum for the Southwestern Site Area in November 2012.
-A design for the clean up of other the Southwestern Site Area is expected in 2013.
+Johns Manville filed a notice of dispute and EPA resolved the dispute in its letter dated September 18, 2013.

-Success StoryThe cleanup of the Johns-Manville Site proceeded very quickly from its listing on the National Priorities List to the completion of the soil cover over the landfill area of the Site in 1991.
+Success StoryThe cleanup of the Johns-Manville Site proceeded quickly from its listing on the National Priorities List to the completion of the soil cover over the landfill area of the Site in 1991 and the final cover on the Settling Basin in 2010.

 The level of community interest has varied over time.
 Issues with asbestos-containing materials (ACM) have arisen at the Illinois Beach State Park, which is located to the north of the Site.
 This ACM is being addressed separately by the Illinois Department of Natural Resources.